Home Energy Upgrade Loan Scheme

 • The applicant must be able to provide certain confirmations in the scheme documentation, including that he/she will undertake the energy efficiency investment under the scheme on up to a maximum of three properties owned by him/her

-• The applicant must have been paid a grant under a SEAI scheme for the purpose of funding (in part) the energy efficiency investment under the scheme
+• The applicant must be availing of a grant under a SEAI schemes for the purpose of funding (in part) the energy efficiency investment under the scheme

 • The applicant must confirm ownership of an eligible property (see Eligible Property Criteria section below) by providing a self-declaration and the Meter Point Reference Number (MPRN) for the property